Applied Aquatic Biology

 We have high external investment for research and development work, giving you access to excellent research opportunities.
 Our links may see you involved in marine restocking programmes or commercial trials for fish food.
 What’s more, our projects are supervised by academics within the School or environmental consultancies like EMU Ltd, other government organisations, NGOs and industry.

 The IMS and the School of Biological Sciences have a well-established reputation for both fundamental and applied research.
 Attracting funding from many sources including industry, Research Councils, The Wellcome Trust, Leverhulme Trust, and the European Union, our research activities cover a wide range of interests from the molecular level to the environment.
-Our five research themes reflect the complexity of the modern biological sciences:
+Our six research themes reflect the complexity of the modern biological sciences:

 - biodiversity and evolution

-- microbiology and bioremediation
+- environmental microbiology and biotechnology

 Modern, comfortable and a great learning environment, our library offers a wealth of information including 400,000 books, DVDs, maps and thousands of online ejournals and newspapers.
 Many electronic resources are available anywhere, 24/7 and our friendly staff are always on hand to help.